Primary

 The key is maintaining knee bend while keeping the heel down.
 You should feel the stretch lower in the calf, closer to the Achilles tendon rather than behind the knee.
 Lean forward into the wall while pressing the heel back for maximum stretch.

-Want Soleus Stretch in your program?
+See where Soleus Stretch fits in your weekly plan

 Stand facing a wall with hands on it for support.